Key takeaways

 Your experience may or may not include all of these three stages of the startup life cycle.
 Depending on your product and degree of success, it may take years to grow beyond Series A. On the other hand, you may experience phenomenal growth immediately and decide to cash out with an exit.

 For many startups, however, you’ll progress along this continuum and reach each of the three stages in the startup life cycle.
-Being aware of your spot on the journey will help you prepare for what’s next and optimize your chances for success.
+Being aware of your spot on the journey can help you prepare for what’s next and optimize your chances for success.